 This is where the diagnosis of capitalist society as mass-producing a “performing self” is spot on.

-… The essence of princess disease is narcissism, or in other words, unreflection, or the absence of reflection on objective things.
-A being who lacks reflection on the self and society inevitably turns all attention and understanding to the self.
-Beginning and end, cause and effect, begin and end with the “self,” and consideration of the diversity of relationships between the self and other people and society becomes very unnecessary.
+… The essence of “princess syndrome” is narcissism, or in other words, a lack of reflection, a failure to reflect on anything objective.
+A being that lacks reflection on the self and society inevitably turns all of its attention and understanding back toward itself.
+Beginnings and endings, causes and effects, all start from and close within the self.
+As a result, any consideration of the many different relationships between oneself, other people, and society becomes thin and impoverished.

 … The pathogenesis of the syndrome I’m talking about today is a serious social problem.
 The pathogenesis is a neurotic, obsessive-compulsive condition, as I mentioned before, which is a secondary symptom of consumerism.

-The first thing that comes to mind when I hear the phrase “projected self” is Instagram and other social media.
-As times have changed and it’s become easier to present ourselves, we may have gotten worse.
+The first thing that comes to mind when I hear the phrase “performing self” is Instagram and social media in general.
+As time has passed and it has become easier to stage ourselves, perhaps our symptoms have only grown worse.

-It’s quite an interesting perspective, tracing the history of the so-called classification behavior to its flowering.
-At the end of the article, the author offers some hope for the next century, but as someone who lives in the next century, I have nothing to say.
+It’s a fascinating perspective, tracing the history of our obsession with social ranking all the way back to the modernization period.
+At the end of the piece, the author allows himself a small hope for the next century, but as someone actually living in that next century, I find myself with very little to say.